AnoopGeorge418/JavaScript-Projects/README.md

    python calculator.py

 ## **🛠️ How to Use**
-Each project folder contains the Javascript script and any necessary files.
-Open the script using a Javascript IDE or run it directly from the terminal.
+Each project folder contains the WebDevlopment script and any necessary files.
+Open the script using a WebDevlopment IDE or run it directly from the terminal.
 Follow on-screen instructions for each application.

 ## **🤝 Contributing**
 Contributions are welcome!
 If you have a project idea or want to improve existing projects, feel free to fork the repository, make your changes, and submit a pull request.
 Let's build something amazing together! 🌟